mdlacasse/Owl/info/mcp.md

 > *"What's the tax cost of maximizing my estate vs. maximizing my spending?"*
 > → calls `compare_cases` switching objective between `maxSpending` and `maxBequest`

+### Strategy value and explanations

+> *"How much is all this optimization actually worth compared to just spending
+> taxable first and never converting?"*
+> → calls `compare_to_baseline`; AI reports the extra annual and lifetime spending
+> in today's dollars

+> *"Why does the plan convert exactly \$48k in 2027, and what is my \$400k bequest
+> goal costing me?"*
+> → calls `explain_results`; AI reads the bracket-fill analysis (conversions filling
+> the 12% bracket to the boundary) and the bequest-floor shadow price

 ---